List of one-club men in association football: Active players

 Lee Casciaro has been playing for Lincoln Red Imps since 1998.

-CSKA Moscow captain Igor Akinfeev has appeared in over 790 matches over 22 seasons.
+CSKA Moscow captain Igor Akinfeev has appeared in over 800 matches over 22 seasons.

-Iñaki Williams of Athletic Bilbao has appeared in more than 420 matches over 10 seasons.
+Iñaki Williams of Athletic Bilbao has appeared in more than 500 matches over 10 seasons.

-Koke has appeared in more than 600 matches for Atlético Madrid since 2009.
+Koke has appeared in more than 700 matches for Atlético Madrid since 2009.

-Martin Männel has played for 17 years for Erzgebirge Aue, having experienced two promotions and two relegations.
+Real Sociedad captain Mikel Oyarzabal has appeared more than 400 matches over 10 seasons.

 Active as of 00:00, 30 June 2025 (UTC).
 Ordered by year started, then games played.
 Minimum of ten years to qualify; current players who have been at their club since 2016 will be eligible for inclusion in spring 2026.